enso-org/enso/gui/docs/contributing.md

     [official source](https://chromedriver.chromium.org/downloads) and ensure it is in your `PATH`.

 - **Linting**
-  Please be sure to fix all errors reported by `node ./run line` before creating a pull request to this repository.
+  Please be sure to fix all errors reported by `node ./run lint` before creating a pull request to this repository.